-- 1. The CRESET_N input must stay low until all power supplies are powered up.
-Additionally, VQPS must stay low all the time if fuse programming is not needed on board. - Note: Refer to the section Fuse Programming Requirements on page 64 if you need to use the fuse programming on your board. - 2.
-Power-up supplies in group 1 first.
-These supplies can be powered up in any sequence. - (!)
+1. The CRESET_N input must stay low until all power supplies are powered up.
+Additionally, VQPS must always stay low unless you are blowing the Ti120 security fuses.

+Note: Refer to Fuse Programming Requirements on page 70 if you need to blow the security fuses for the Ti120 FPGA on your board.

+2. Power up supplies in group 1 first.
+You can power up these supplies in any sequence.

-Important: Ensure the power ramp rate is within the Table 59: Power Supply Ramp Rates on page 72.
+Important: Ensure the power ramp rate is within the values shown in Table 60: Power Supply Ramp Rates on page 77.

-- 3. Next, the group 2 supplies can be powered up in any sequence, at a minimum delay of 10 μs after group 1 supplies have reached 90% of their nominal voltage levels. - 4.
-Finally, the CRESET_N input can be released to high, at a minimum delay of 10 μs after all supplies have reached 90 % of their nominal voltage levels. - 5.
-The FPGA is now ready for configuration.
+- 3. Power up the group 2 supplies in any sequence at a minimum delay of 10 μ s after group 1 supplies have reached 90% of their nominal voltage levels. - 4.
+Release the CRESET_N input to high at a minimum delay of 10 μs after all supplies have reached 90% of their nominal voltage levels. - 5.
+FPGA configuration can begin after there has been: - A 4.5 ms minimum delay after all supplies have reached at least 90% of their nominal voltage. - A t{DMIN} minimum delay after CRESET_N goes high (see SPI Passive Mode on page 94 and JTAG Mode on page 92 for the delay specification).